theiagen/tbp-parser/docs/outputs/lims.md

 ### **Customizing miscellaneous column names**

-To customize these column names in a configuration file, either indicate the desired changes with the  `--find_and_replace` input parameter, or include a block in your configuration file with the following format:
+To overwrite any of the output column names or text in the laboratorian report, please use the following format in a [configuration file](../inputs.md#configuration-file) or use the command-line parameter `--find_and_replace`:

 ```yaml
 FIND_AND_REPLACE: